Fluvial-UMass/swot-ml/README.md

 ```

 ### Configuration file
 All options for dataset creation, model hyperparameters, training progress, logging, etc. can be configured in a yaml file.
 These details are not exhaustively documented, but the [example config files](./runs/_examples/) provide some example uses.
-The full listing of potential options is only documented in the [the Config validation class](./src/config/config.py).
+The full listing of pouv tential options is only documented in the [the Config validation class](./src/config/config.py).

 ### Data files
 You will need at a minimum, two types of data to train the model, with another two types depending on model configuration: